 The equation formed by the above determinant is given by:

 Equation 1 is perpendicular to the line AB which means it is perpendicular to the required plane.

-where A, B, and C are the direction ratio of the plane perpendicular to plane.
+where A, B, and C are the direction ratio of the plane perpendicular to the plane.

-Since Equation 1 are Equation 2 are perpendicular to each other, therefore the value of direction ratio of Equation 1 & 2 are parallel.
+Since Equation 1 is Equation 2 are perpendicular to each other, therefore the value of the direction ratio of Equation 1 & 2 are parallel.
 Then the coefficient of the plane is given by:

 A = (b*f – c*e),